 Once I established that I was going to be using blue goblets, it just made sense to bring out my mom’s collection of vintage blue willow china.
 The plates are all different shapes and they’re by different manufacturers.
 She used to have them hung on the yellow walls of her kitchen.

 Next, I looked through my fabric stash for inspiration.
 I brought a plate with me and loved how it looked against the orange hued fabrics.
 I decided to make a runner and napkins with these coordinating fabrics.
 I didn’t have a plain tablecloth, though, so I went out and bought the DIY blogger’s best friend…a canvas painter’s drop cloth.
+I also used it on my Neutral Thanksgiving Tablescape.

 Now it was time for a centerpiece.
 I brought an old wooden box up from the basement with the idea to fill it with greens and flowers.
 I soon realized this wasn’t the look I wanted, so I turned it upside down.
 I went back to the basement and returned with 3 mason jars and a bag of what are either a type of mini pinecone or seed pods.
 These were also from my mom’s craft and garden stash.